New Sealed, Refurbished

 How to inject According New Anatomical Evidences.

-According the newest anatomical evidences, the modern concept of “Fat Compartment Anatomy Related Injections” developed in the last 10 years by Dr. Ingallina is described and illustrated in depth.
+According to the newest anatomical evidence, the modern concept of “Fat Compartment Anatomy Related Injections” developed in the last 10 years by Dr. Ingallina is described and illustrated in-depth.

 Inside the Reader will find:

-More than 400 images of fresh cadaver dissection with multi colour stained compartments and injected vessels.
+More than 400 images of fresh cadaver dissection with multi-color stained compartments and injected vessels.

 Several images of the different pathways of the arteries and veins of the face and focused chapters on related dangers.

-Several images of the author’s face showing how to read the deep anatomy only through the recognition of specific cutaneous landmarks.
+Several images of the author’s face show how to read the deep anatomy only through the recognition of specific cutaneous landmarks.

 The Facial Anatomy & Volumizing Injections is an attempt to translate and concentrate in a book my experience of several years of conducting cadaver dissection courses and live injections workshops nalized to the teaching of the facial anatomy and ller volumizing injection techniques.